Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 [English](https://github.com/Samuel-de-Oliveira/Samuel-de-Oliveira) - [Português](https://github.com/Samuel-de-Oliveira/Samuel-de-Oliveira/blob/main/LEIA-ME.md)

 Hello there 👋, My name's Samuel I'm a programmer just for hobbie.
-I'm currently studing a degree in mathematics in UNEAL (University of Alagoas) and someday a want to be a teacher of math and robotics.
+I'm currently studing a degree in mathematics in UNEAL (University of Alagoas) and someday I'd like to be a teacher of math and robotics.
 In my Github profile I publish my projects that I hope useful for everyone and I make it as my personal portifolio.

 ### My projects